ozoneplatform/ozp-iwc/1.2.0/tutorial/21_owfEventing.md

 ```

 **Note:** The `set` functionality causes the last payload set to a resource
-(channel) to be stored in the Data API.cThe set functionality **modifies the
+(channel) to be stored in the Data API.
+The set functionality **modifies the
 state of the resource** rather than just broadcasting on a channel.

 ***